vanus-labs/vanus-connect/connectors/sink-slack/README.md

 ## Introduction

-The Slack Sink is a [Vanus Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to Slack channels.
+The Slack Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents by extracting the `data` part of the original event and delivering it to a Slack channel.

-For example, if the incoming CloudEvent looks like:
+For example, if an incoming CloudEvent looks like:

 ```json
 {